MonoGame/MonoGame/Documentation/articles/platforms/0_platforms.md

 | --------------------------- | -------------------------- | ------------------------------------------------------------------------------ |
 | Windows<br/>macOS<br/>Linux | iOS<br/>iPadOS<br/>Android | Xbox<br/>PlayStation 4<br/>PlayStation 5<br/>Nintendo Switch<br/>Google Stadia |

-*Gaming consoles are restricted to registered developers and are not publicly available nor publicly documented.
+**Gaming consoles are restricted to registered developers and are not publicly available nor publicly documented.
 To get access to those platforms, please contact your console account manager(s).
-MonoGame documentation for closed platforms is available in their respective repositories.
+MonoGame documentation for closed platforms is available in their respective repositories.*

 ## Understanding MonoGame's platform types

-There are different implementations of MonoGame that we call target **platforms** (or just platforms).
+There are different implementations of MonoGame that we call **target platforms** (or just **platforms**).

 The platforms mostly correspond to the systems MonoGame supports but some platforms support multiple systems.
 For instance, the *DesktopGL* platform can be used to build games that will run either on Windows, macOS, or Linux with the same base code and project.

+Each platform comes with its own project template that you can choose when starting a project.

 Below is a list of public platforms with their corresponding NuGet package, the `dotnet new` template identifier, and an explanation of the platform.

 - [WindowsDX](#windowsdx)
 - [DesktopGL](#desktopgl)